 The front of Bond’s ski suit zips with the Bogner “B” zip fastener and has a turndown collar.
 It has a patch pocket on the left chest with a V-shaped bottom.
 The waist is cinched with a belt, and under the belt there’s a zip pocket on the right side seam and a patch pocket on the front left.
 The sleeve openings have a zip closure, and on the upper left sleeve is Bogner’s “W” logo in green, red and blue crosswise stripes.
 The outfit is accented in bright red with a red toque, red rucksack and red ski boots.
 Bond tones down the outfit with black gloves, and the gloves have the same “W” logo found on the sleeve.
 The ski goggles have a yellow frame to match the ski suit.
 Underneath the ski suit Bond wears a white poloneck.

-In The Spy Who Loved Me, Roger Moore wears a navy 2-button blazer that’s almost identical to the one he wears two years later in Moonraker.
+In The Spy Who Loved Me, Roger Moore wears a very dark navy 2-button blazer that’s almost identical to the one he wears two years later in Moonraker.
 It’s made by Angelo Roma with a clean cut and straight, narrow, roped shoulders in classic Roman style that echoes English military tailoring.
 The lapels are an inch wider than they need to be, but they don’t detract from the excellent fit and timeless cut of the blazer.
 The blazer is detailed with silver-toned metal buttons, not shanked but with 4-holes like a regular button, sewn with navy thread.
 There are four buttons on each cuff, slanted pockets with a ticket pocket (which isn’t present on the Moonraker blazer) and deep double vents.

 The white gabardine trousers have a flat front and bell bottoms, which if might ever be appropriate would be appropriate here.
 In white—worn with a navy blazer—they evoke a sailor’s uniform, and Moore is indeed wearing the trousers out at sea.
 The Frank Foster shirt is cream with mid blue stripes spaced different lengths apart.
 Though at some parts it looks like the stripes are grouped in threes, it doesn’t all follow that pattern.
 The shirt has a large point collar and tab cuffs.
 The tie is mid blue shantung silk, tied in a four-in-hand knot.
 Moore wears black horsebit slip-ons and black socks.
 The outfit overall could best be described as dressy resort-wear.
 White trousers, though classic, dress down the blazer.
 They are best worn in a warm climate far from the city, where mid grey trousers work best.

 Last year we looked at the elephant grey silk suit Bond wears in Moonraker.
 In The Spy Who Loved Me, Bond wears an identical suit from Angelo, Roma in light brown dupioni silk that wonderfully complements Moore’s warm complexion as well as the mediterranean surroundings.
 The lapels are wide and the trouser legs are flared, but the fit is superb.
-The suit coat has a clean cut with straight, structured shoulders, roped sleeveheads, a 2-button front and deep double vents.
+The suit coat has a clean cut with straight, structured shoulders, roped sleeveheads, a 2-button front, swelled edges, patch hip pockets and deep double vents.
 The flat front trousers have no side pockets and no visible method of tightening the waist.
 The trousers are fitted through the hips and thighs until the legs start to flare out a few inches above the knee.

 Bond wears two shirts with this suit.
 The first is a fancy striped pattern in ecru and brown.
 The second shirt is solid ecru.
 Both shirts are made by Frank Foster with a deep point collar, tab cuffs and Foster’s unique placket front.
 Bond’s tie has wide stripes in cream, light brown and dark brown, and it’s tied in a four-in-hand knot.
 The shoes are light brown horse-bit slip-ons.
 Light brown socks extend the line of the leg into the shoes.